Back to posts

 Additionally, there are other well-known techniques to discover the origin IP addresses of web pages, like history DNS records.
 You can find more info about them in HackTricks.

-If you enjoyed this blog post and like the idea of automating your work, sign up and explore Trickest automated workflows.
+If you enjoyed this blog post and like the idea of automating your work in offensive security, sign up and explore Trickest as a framework.